Kiuwan logo

 • Discovered trade secrets

-These parameters bring significant variance to IBM’s projections, so a more granular study of how a breach would impact your business is essential.
+These parameters significantly variance IBM’s projections, so a more granular study of how a breach would impact your business is essential.
 Cost avoidance also assumes that a violation would have occurred without a security implementation and would have been stopped by adding it.
 Those assumptions and a vague cost avoidance analysis often leave executives and stakeholders unconvinced.

 Reputation and Compliance